-Mount Wachusett Community College offers multiple dual enrollment programs that offer high school/home school juniors and seniors the chance to enroll in college classes prior to their high school graduation.
+Mount Wachusett Community College offers multiple early college and dual enrollment programs that offer high school/home school juniors and seniors the chance to enroll in college classes prior to their high school graduation.
 Dual Enrollment offers a unique true-to-life academic college experience, allowing the student to focus on courses that will be transferable to most two-year and four-year public and private institutions, while simultaneously completing their high school graduation requirements.
 Selected students are enrolled in either a part-time or full-time college-level course load depending on their program and course needs.
 Dual Enrollment students are considered MWCC students and as such will be awarded the same academic support privileges as other MWCC students.
 Courses are limited and applicants from local high schools are given priority.

 - Tuition/registration fee of $30.00

 - Students will pay current MWCC tuition and fees